Editorial Guide

 Malala Yousafzai is co-founder and board chair of Malala Fund.
 Malala began her campaign for education at age 11 when she anonymously blogged for the BBC about life under the Taliban in Pakistan's Swat Valley.
 Inspired by her father's activism, Malala soon began advocating publicly for girls' education — attracting international media attention and awards.

 At age 15, she was attacked by the Taliban for speaking out.
 Malala recovered in the United Kingdom and continued her fight for girls.
 In 2013 she founded Malala Fund with her father, Ziauddin.
-A year later, Malala received the Nobel Peace Prize in recognition of her efforts to see every girl complete 12 years of free, safe, quality education.
+A year later, Malala received the Nobel Peace Prize in recognition of her efforts to see every girl complete 12 years of education.
 Malala graduated from Oxford University with a degree in philosophy, politics and economics.

 Ziauddin Yousafzai